Pantheon-Labs/Jiter-Docs/docs/retries.md

 The third retry will occur at `12:00:18 AM`

-You need to return any status code between `200` - `299` for Jiter to consider the event or CRON job successfully delivered.
+You need to return any status code between `200` - `299` for Jiter to consider the event or cron job successfully delivered.

-You can view the event and CRON job history by using the `GET /events/:id` and `GET /cronjobs/:id` endpoints.
+You can view the event and cron job history by using the `GET /events/:id` and `GET /cronjobs/:id` endpoints.